teslamotors/react-native-camera-kit/README.md

 -------- | ----- | ------------
 `resetFocusTimeout`          | Number  | iOS only.
 Dismiss tap to focus after this many milliseconds.
 Default `0` (disabled).
 Example: `5000` is 5 seconds.
 `resetFocusWhenMotionDetected` | Boolean | iOS only.
 Dismiss tap to focus when focus area content changes.
 Native iOS feature, see documentation: https://developer.apple.com/documentation/avfoundation/avcapturedevice/1624644-subjectareachangemonitoringenabl?language=objc).
 Default `true`.
 `saveToCameraRoll` | Boolean | Using the camera roll is slower than using regular files stored in your app.
 On an iPhone X in debug mode, on a real phone, we measured around 100-150ms processing time to save to the camera roll. *<span style="color: red">**Note:**</span> This only work on real devices.
-It will hang indefinitly on simulators.*
+It will hang indefinitely on simulators.*
 `saveToCameraRollWithPhUrl` | Boolean | iOS only.
 If true, speeds up photo taking by about 5-50ms (measured on iPhone X) by only returning a [rn-cameraroll-compatible](https://github.com/react-native-community/react-native-cameraroll/blob/a09af08f0a46a98b29f6ad470e59d3dc627864a2/ios/RNCAssetsLibraryRequestHandler.m#L36) `ph://..` URL instead of a regular `file://..` URL.
 `cameraOptions`                      | Object  | See `cameraOptions` below